ColasNahaboo/SmartEditContrib/README-SmartEditContrib.txt

 wikismartWebPreferences = ""+"%SMARTEDITSTRINGWEB%";
 wikismartCustomerPreferences = ""+"%SMARTEDITSTRINGUSER%";
-// 3 following lines to add if you have an old smartedit addon installation wikismartFoswikiSiteIcons = ''+'%SMARTEDITICONSITE%';
+// 3 following lines to add if you have an old smartedit addon installation wikismartFoswikiSiteIcons = ""+""%SMARTEDITICONSITE%";
-wikismartFoswikiWebIcons = ''+'%SMARTEDITICONWEB%';
+wikismartFoswikiWebIcons = ""+"%SMARTEDITICONWEB%";
-wikismartFoswikiUserIcons = ''+'%SMARTEDITICONUSER%';
+wikismartFoswikiUserIcons = ""+'%SMARTEDITICONUSER%";
 // End of copy
 wikismartCurrentWeb = "%WEB%";
-wikismartFoswikiIcons = '%SMARTEDITICONS%';
+wikismartFoswikiIcons = "%SMARTEDITICONS%";
 // To know the id of the textarea ... if it is not 'topic' wikismartEdit('topic');
 </script>